Shifting and splitting of resonance lines due to dynamical friction in plasmas

-Remarkably, a QL transport theory has emerged spontaneously from the nonlinear one under the assumption that stochasticity dominates over the relaxation timescale, even in the presence of coherent drag which acts to preserve phase space correlations.
+Remarkably, a QL transport theory has emerged spontaneously from the nonlinear one under the assumption that stochasticity dominates over the relaxation timescale $(\nu\gg\gamma_{L,0}-\gamma_{d})$, even in the presence of coherent drag which acts to preserve phase space correlations.
 Furthermore, the QL system was obtained for an isolated, discrete resonance without invoking any overlapping condition.

 \textit{Shift of the resonance function due to symmetry breaking}.\textemdash{} Plotting the resonance function $\mathcal{R}(v)$ for different values of $\alpha/\nu$, as done in Fig. \ref{FigWindFunc}(a), demonstrates that drag shifts the location of the strongest wave-particle interaction in phase space.

-{} Moreover, drag acts to increase the strength of the interaction downstream of the resonance and diminish it upstream.
-Although the quantitative changes in the resonance function due to drag are seemingly small, it will be shown later that this fundamental change in the character of the wave-particle resonance has substantial consequences for how the energetic particles are redistributed.
+Moreover, drag acts to increase the strength of the interaction downstream of the resonance and diminish it upstream.
+Although the quantitative changes in the resonance function due to drag are seemingly small, this fundamental change in the character of the wave-particle resonance has substantial consequences for how the energetic particles are redistributed.
 This shift is not analogous to a simple Doppler shift, but rather the result of asymmetry present in the collisional dynamics due to drag, which has a preferred direction.
-Without drag, $\mathcal{\mathcal{R}}(v)$ is perfectly symmetric and has a peak occuring at $kv-\omega=0$.
+Without drag, $\mathcal{\mathcal{R}}(v)$ is perfectly symmetric about $kv-\omega=0$.